Join Us

 Is fiberglass mesh tape a good choice for drywall?

-Like many aspects of drywall, it's all depends on your skill & knowledge.
-I've been in drywall over 30 years, and have run my own business for about 15 of those years.
-I specialize in drywall repairs and mesh tape is absolutely the best tape to use, for my application.
-And I've NEVER had a call back because of tape failure, joint cracks, etc. Does that mean it can never crack, of course not, any tape can crack, and I've fixed THOUSANDS of cracks, and have seen both types of tape crack.
+Like many aspects of drywall construction, its effectiveness depends heavily on your skill and knowledge.
+I have worked in the drywall industry for over 30 years and have managed my own business for about 15 of those years.
+I specialize in drywall repairs, and I firmly believe that mesh tape is the best tape to use for my specific applications.
+I’ve never had a callback due to tape failure, joint cracks, or related issues.
+While this doesn’t mean that mesh tape can never crack—any tape can— I’ve fixed thousands of cracks and have seen both paper and mesh tapes fail.

 View Details

-The big advantages to Mesh tape are you can apply it to the joint, and immediately coat it, which brings it to the taped, then coated step when using paper.
-With paper, it takes 2 days to get to that same point.
-If you use fast setting joint compound, (ie hotmud), you gain the added benefit of almost no shrinkage, allowing you to finish the work faster, plus you can apply multiple coats in one day with hotmud.
-The other big advantage is you can't get blisters with hotmud, something that plagues MOST all amateurs.
+The primary advantages of mesh tape are that you can apply it to the joint and immediately coat it, bringing you to the same step that using paper would take two days to reach.
+If you use fast-setting joint compound (also known as "hot mud"), you enjoy the added benefit of almost no shrinkage, which lets you finish the work faster and apply multiple coats in one day.
+Another significant advantage is that you can’t get blisters with hot mud, a common issue for most amateurs.

-I recommend checking out my YouTube channel at www.thatkiltedguy.com where I actually have a video discussing just this subject, as well as numerous others that should help you all out a lot.
-Seeing a video is often more helpful than a verbal discussion of the subject.
+I recommend checking out my YouTube channel at www.thatkiltedguy.com, where I have a video discussing this subject and many others that should help you a lot.
+Seeing a video is often more helpful than just hearing about it.

 Master the Art of Plastering with Fiberglass Mesh